 No single party with 39% of the vote should get 100% of the power.
 Your vote should count.

 In 2019, we can elect MPs who will get proportional representation back on the table!

-- Electing enough MPs committed to implementing proportional representation or making proportional representation a condition of support for a minority government.
+Fair Vote Canada’s goal is to elect enough in MPs in support of PR to deliver proportional representation – or to make proportional representation a condition of supporting a minority government.